-Fusion of the leaflet commissures reducing orifice area.
+Mitral stenosis is a narrowing of the mitral valve orifice.
+Fusion of the leaflet commissures reduces the orifice area.
 Usually occurs as a consequence of rheumatic fever.

 Causes decreased filling of the left ventricle, while simultaneously increasing left atrial pressure, producing the syndrome of heart failure.